LTVA1/NuVGM/README.md

 | Size of additional parameters section | `uint32_t` | 4 |  |
 | Additional parameters section | binary data | Size of additional parameters section |  |

-The section can contain whatever chip needs, like output routing, filter curve and chip sub-model for MOS Technology SID etc. You can also store extended panning data here.
+The section can contain whatever chip needs, like output routing, filter curve and chip sub-model (revision) for MOS Technology SID etc. You can also store extended panning data here.
-Special opcode is provided to change some chip settings mid-song, so this field can contain an array of chip's configurations/settings (here settings that can't be changed by register writes are meant, like clock speed, final mixing volume etc.).

 ### RAM data